 This E24 odometer kit includes 3 gears that you will need to get your odometer working again.
-We also include two spacers in our design that keeps the gears spaced correctly and moving smoothly (eBay knock offs don't include these and it can cause problems down the line!, forcing you to do the odometer job all over again).
 The factory gears get soft over time (Imagine how a stale Oreo cookie would feel when broken in half, that's what the gears in your current broken gauge feel like).
-Our Garagistic gears are made with a OEM superior material with a quality fit and finish that will last; These gears will outlive your car!
+Our Garagistic gears are made with an OEM superior material with a quality fit and finish that will last; These gears will outlive your car!
 Comes with a lifetime warranty, because we are Garagistic, we always put the customer first.

 VDO E30 ODOMETER REPAIR INSTRUCTIONS

 This guide should only be used to help you as a suggested way to fix your equipment.
 They are not intended to be the only way to do.
 Its your responsibility if any damage occurs.
 If you are not sure of any part of these instructions, feel free to send us an email, we would be happy to help.